CodeHole7/CodeHole7/README.md

 ✅ HIGH skilled, 🚀HIGH speed and 🌟HIGH motivated Web/Mobile developer with over 8 years of experience.

-I'm a senior software engineer based in Beijing, China.
-And I love writing code!

 I’m industrious, hard-working, an excellent team worker and collaborator, and I can easily prioritize tasks to ensure my employer’s goals are always achieved.

 I have experience working on time sensitive projects, dealing with difficult challenges, and communicating with customers and clients.